- 1 What Are Wheelchair Ramps?

 Last week, we decided to compare these gadgets to find out which one is best for wheelchair users.

-We got a hold of some of the best ramps and lifts for cripples and compared them side by side to know which of these two gadgets is better for the average person in a wheelchair.
+We got a hold of some of the best ramps and lifts for wheelchair users and compared them side by side to know which of these two gadgets is better for the average person in a wheelchair.

 What is better: Wheelchair lifts or Wheelchair Ramps?
 Getting the best equipment to foster mobility as a wheelchair user is important if you want to move around and enjoy life in a wheelchair.